 You do not need to do any manual configuration to encrypt your data and the connections to your database.
 These are implemented by Autonomous Data Warehouse.

 Autonomous Data Warehouse uses strong password complexity rules for all users based on Oracle Cloud security standards.
-For more information on the password complexity rules see Create Users on Autonomous Database.
+For more information on the password complexity rules see Create Users on Autonomous Database - Connecting with a Client Tool.

 You can further restrict connections by specifying a network Access Control List (ACL).
-By specifying a network ACL a specific Autonomous Data Warehouse database only accepts connections from addresses on the ACL and rejects all other client connections.
+By specifying a network ACL, a specific database only accepts connections from addresses on the ACL and rejects all other client connections.
 See Overview of Restricting Access with ACLs for more information.